 Visit the city markets and buy some beautiful handicrafts or enjoy the regional dishes and drinks.

-One of the busiest seasons is the Guelaguetza in the second half of July each year.
+One of the busiest seasons is the Guelaguetza during the second half of July each year.
 You can see artistic performances from all parts of Oaxaca.
 It’s quite a spectacle!

 Soak in the art and culture of this fascinating city.
-Enjoy some of the most delicious dishes in all Mexico.
-Walk along the Callejon de los Sapos or Callejon del Artista and buy some cool souvenirs.
+Enjoy some of the most delicious dishes in all of Mexico.
+Walk along the Callejón de los Sapos or Callejón del Artista and buy some cool souvenirs.
 You can’t miss visiting the Biblioteca Palafoxiana, the oldest in Latin America.
 And don’t forget the world-class museums.
 Puebla City has it all!

 Well, this is but a glimpse of what you can find during your visit.
-I could add several more destinations to the list, but I just wanted to give you an overview.
+I could add several more destinations to the list, but I just wanted to give you a glimpse.
 I will be writing about each particular destination in later posts.

 I hope to have shed some light on the subject.
 If you have never visited Mexico, what are you waiting for?
 If you have already visited, why not repeat or try a new destination?

 As always, I’d love to read your comments below.
 Feel free to ask any questions you have and I will get back to you as soon as possible.
-And don’t forget to share with your loved ones if you found this useful.
+And don’t forget to share this with your loved ones if you found it useful.
 See you soon!